 Are there African animals in Scripture?
 Yes - and plenty of them!
 This is actually a serious problem for archeologists and zoologists alike, and they do have to come up with a myriads of theories as to why animals like Cheetahs, Lions, Crocodiles, Hyenas, Hippos, etc., does not feature in the supposed area of ancient Israel today.
 Could it be its because they never did feature or could survive this barren and dried up area in the world?
 Could it be that the Biblical land is somewheres else?
 If so and the area in question is a completely other place in the world, what else might we have missed?

-If we start the search for the Promised land, which can be done by finding the animals mentioned in Scripture, and their natural habitat to this very day.
+Image on the left is ironically from a jewish encyclopaedia.
+So If we start the search for the Promised land away from where people say it is, which can be done in for instance by finding the animals mentioned in Scripture, and their natural habitat to this very day.
 If you were asked to name a book that mentions lions, cheetahs, crocodiles, hippos and hyenas, people tend to think in line of the Jungle Book, with the likes of Tarzan or Mowgli - or some other such exotic tale.
 Bears, jackals, monkeys and panthers are the domain of `fairy-tales` right?
 Yet all these animals are also found in the Bible.
-There is around a hundred different types of mammals, birds, reptiles, amphibians, fishes and invertebrates mentioned altogether throughout Scripture.
+There`s around a hundred different types of mammals, birds, reptiles, amphibians, fishes and invertebrates mentioned altogether throughout Scripture.
 It’s difficult to give a precise number because there are several words that may be synonyms for the same creature, or with which it is not entirely clear if they are even referring to animals.
-For as this blog har tried to convey, the Xhosa language reveal the deep symbolisms and meanings of animal spirits, practised, though through some for of animalistic worship (Animism, totems and such).
+For as this blog har tried to convey, the Xhosa language reveal the deep symbolisms and meanings of animal spirits, practised, though some forms animalistic worship (Animism, totems and such).

 Now seen as the setting of the Bible is the Promised Land (today know as the continent of Africa) and its environs, the animals described in the Bible are those that were native to this very region.
 Thus, there is no mention of pandas, penguins or polar bears in the Bible.
 There are some exceptions, however; monkeys and peacocks from India appear simply because they were shipped in to adorn King Solomon’s palace (1 Kings 10:22).
 There is also a possible reference to the giraffe (Deuteronomy 14:5), which was likewise sometimes exported from the internals of Africa and shipped internationally as gifts.